 Intramural and subserosal fibroids can increase the size of the uterus, which can put pressure on the bladder.
-The bladder can not be filled to capacity and empties more frequently.
+The bladder can not be filled and empties more frequently.

 The growths in the posterior part of the uterus cause this problem frequently by pushing the uterus to the front and compressing the bladder, and it can also cause back pain.

-Constipation is a less common symptom, which is the result of large fibroids in the back of the uterus that can block or block the rectum, causing an accumulation of stool and constipation.
+Constipation is a less common symptom resulting from large fibroids in the back of the uterus that can block or block the rectum, causing an accumulation of stool and constipation.

 Many patients have alternating episodes of constipation and diarrhea.
-This is the result of growths that block the passage of stool, which then “settle” in the rectum.
-The function of the rectum is to absorb water from the stool.
+This results from growths that block the passage of stool, which then “settle” in the rectum.
+The function of the rectum is to absorb water from the chair.

 The longer the stool is sitting, the more water is absorbed, and the result is hard stools that do not pass, causing constipation.
-Diarrhea occurs when the pressure in the rectum builds up to a point that exceeds the blockage.
-The result is the passage of loose stools beyond the point of blockage, causing diarrhea .
+Diarrhea occurs when the pressure in the rectum builds up to the point that exceeds the blockage.
+The result is the passage of loose stools beyond the end of the jam, causing diarrhea.